-MASONRY DISSECTED: Being a Univerfal and Genuine Defeription of all its Branches, from the Original to this Prefent Time; as it deliver'd in the Conftituted Regular Lodges both in City and Country, according to the feveral Degrees of Admiffion.
-Giving an Impartial Account of their Regular Proceeding in Initiating their New-Members in the whole Three Degrees of Mafonry, viz.
+MASONRY DISSECTED: Being a Universal and Genuine Description of all its Branches, from the Original to this Present Time; as it deliver'd in the Constituted Regular Lodges both in City and Country, according to the several Degrees of Admission.
+Giving an Impartial Account of their Regular Proceeding in Initiating their New-Members in the whole Three Degrees of Masonry, viz.

 I Enter'd Apprentice.
-II Fellow Craft.
-III Mafter.
-To which is added, The Author's Vindication of himfelf.
-By SAMUEL PRITCHARD, late Member of a Conftituted Lodge.
-Printed for J. WILFORD, at the Three Flower-de-Luces behind the Chapter-Houfe, near St. Paul's.
+II Fellow Crast.
+III Master.
+To which is added, The Author's Vindication of himself.
+By Samuel Pritchard, late Member of a Constituted Lodge.

+Printed for J. Wilford, at the Three Flower-de-Luces

+Printed for J. Wilford, at the Three Flower-de-Luces behind the Chapter-House, near St. Paul's.
 Price 6d.